 5| Sausage McMuffin Breakfast Kabobs

-I love this idea from my friend Leann because it’s such an easy grab-and-go breakfast and fun for kids to eat too.
+I love this idea from my friend Leann because it’s such a fun, healthy breakfast idea for kids as well as adults!

 She uses venison sausage but of course if you don’t have that, you could use any kind of sausage or meat that you prefer.